winton/stasis/README.md

 Priority
 --------

-Use the `priority` method in your `controller.rb` to change the file process order.
+Use the `priority` method in `controller.rb` to change the file process order.

 Copy `.txt` files before rendering `index.html.erb`: